 Tor has a goal to provide internet freedom to everyone and so in countries where domains are blocked, it is more popular as folks are seeking a safe service and ease of use.

 Due to this ease of access, anyone can use it.
-Popular among users of the Dark Web, Tor has been used by organized crime leaders and shady characters who are specifically hiding their illegal activity from the authorities.
+Oddly, this is actually a drawback to the application.
+It has made Tor popular among users of the Dark Web.
+In fact, Tor has been used by organized crime leaders and shady characters who are specifically hiding their illegal activity from the authorities.
 You may also run into the people who want to steal personal information, so be aware of the type of characters you will be connected to on the servers.

-- Not completely anonymous– Sometimes you may find that you can hide behind the relays of the Tor network but if you are on the radar of your ISPs or if someone has access to your home Wi-Fi network, you may not be completely anonymous.
+It won’t protect anonymity 100% of the time – Sometimes you may find that you can hide behind the relays of the Tor network but if you are on the radar of your ISPs or if someone has access to your home Wi-Fi network, you may not be completely anonymous.
 Even if Tor promises anonymity, you still have to understand that your traffic can be monitored.
 If not by government officials, then by someone looking to be malicious with your sensitive information, who is willing to connect the dots and ultimately find you.

-This wasn’t the first case as another one similar happened recently in the US when authorities connected 150 people to the illegal sale of drugs and paraphernalia on the dark web through Tor.
+This wasn’t the first case however.
+In the US when authorities connected 150 people to the illegal sale of drugs and paraphernalia on the dark web through Tor.
 Once again it was never confirmed how they came across the information but it was another stab at the software’s reputation.

 With these Tor Vulnerabilities, Is Tor Safe?